MicrosoftDocs/sql-docs/docs/advanced-analytics/r/determine-which-packages-are-installed-on-sql-server.md

 # Viewing installed R or Python packages
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-If you have installed multiple Python environments, or use multiple R tools, it is easy to install a package to the wrong library and then not be able to find it later, or get confused as to which environment you are using..
+If you have installed multiple Python environments, or use multiple R tools, it is easy to install a package to the wrong library or environment and then not be able to find it later.

 This article provides some queries you can use to determine your current version, and to list the packages that are installed in the current SQL Server environment.